Viet Nam News

 Growers sometimes have to sell coconuts at low prices to individual traders who visit their fields because they cannot find companies to buy their output under contract.

-Bến Tre has around 70,000ha of coconut trees, but the two major coconut producers in the area, Bến Tre Import-Export Joint-Stock Company and Lương Quới Company, only guarantee to buy the output of 500ha of coconut trees.
+Bến Tre has around 70,000ha of coconut trees, but the two major coconut producers in the area, Bến Tre Import-Export Joint-Stock Company and Lương Quới Company, only guarantee to buy the output of part of the coconut area.

 However, farmers and firms cannot always agree on terms of contracts, including production techniques or the price of coconuts.